 - Use an oven thermometer for accuracy - home oven temperatures can be off by as much as 25 degrees from the temperature you set it at.
 Mine is, so I use this oven thermometer to help me make adjustments.

 - Create steam by misting water on the sides of your oven right when you put the bread in - this will create a shiny and crusty exterior.

-- Options for shaping your bread include letting it rise in a bread basket OR letting it rise and bake in a cast iron enameled pot (see this recipe for example)/
+- Options for shaping your bread include letting it rise in a bread basket OR letting it rise and bake in a cast iron enameled pot (see Meyer Lemon Rosemary Bread for example)

 - Take your time and enjoy the process - making sourdough starter from scratch takes at least a week, so be sure you can make time to remember the daily feedings!